Fullqubit alchemist: Quantum algorithm for alchemical free energy calculations: Preliminaries

 where $\rho(\vec x, \vec p,t)$ can be thought of as the probability density of a system of $N$ classical particles with position $\{\vec x_n\}_{n\in[N]}$ and momentum $\{\vec p_n\}_{n\in[N]}$, and where $L$ is the Liouvillian operator, defined as:

-where $H_{\rm ext}$ is the extended Nos\'e nuclear Hamiltonian underlying the dynamics of the nuclear system, and is made up of the kinetic and potential Hamitonians $H_{\rm kin}$ and $H_{\rm pot}$ with additional ground state correction terms from the electronic system $H_{\rm gse}$ and extra terms regarding the heat bath $H_{\rm bath}$.
+where $H_{\rm ext}$ is the extended Nos\'e nuclear Hamiltonian underlying the dynamics of the nuclear system shown above, and is can be separated into the kinetic and potential Hamiltonians $H_{\rm kin}$ and $H_{\rm pot}$ with additional ground state correction terms from the electronic system $H_{\rm gse}$ and extra terms regarding the heat bath $H_{\rm bath}$.
 The terms in the sum defining the Liouvillian operator depend directly on the derivatives of the nuclear Hamiltonian $H_{\rm ext}$ with respect to the $j$-th components of position and momentum of the $n$-th particle.
 To map the classical probability density on a quantum computer, we exploit the Koopman-von Neumann description of classical mechanics, which directly connects the probability density to a quantum state~\cite{Mauro2002KvN, simon2024improved}, by defining $\rho:= \psi^*_\mathrm{KvN} \psi_\mathrm{KvN}$.
 Representing the KvN wavefunction $\psi_\mathrm{KvN}$ as a quantum state $\ket{\rho}$, the time evolution of the system can be computed as the evolution of the density under the Liouvillian:

 This can then be implemented on a quantum computer using Hamiltonian simulation~\cite{childs2012hamiltonian, berry2014exponential,low2017optimal,low2019hamiltonian, gilyen2019quantum}.

 Here, we are interested in MD simulations within the Born-Oppenheimer approximation.
 The force on the nuclei consists of nuclear and electronic contributions, which we can obtain by considering the two components of the Liouvillian